GTmmiller/pokego-evol-maximizer/README.md

 ## Installation

-In order to get started developing or running pokego-evol-maximizer, you need to:
+In order to get started developing or running `pokego-evol-maximizer`, you need to:

 1. [install anaconda](https://www.continuum.io/downloads) **Be sure to get the Python 3 version**.
 That should get you all the SciPy packages and tooling needed to run the site.